coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

   required to expose the top variable or assumption.
 ``>``
   pops every variable occurring in the rest of the stack.
-  Type class instances are popped even if then don't occur in the rest of the stack.
+  Type class instances are popped even if they don't occur in the rest of the stack.
   The tactic ``move=> >`` is equivalent to
   ``move=> ? ?`` on a goal such as::